Overview

 When set to true, you can specify the phonemes for a word enclosed in curly brackets.

 Example: “{h’El.o} World” will pronounce “Hello” as expected.
-More details on this feature are incoming!
+Learn more about custom pronunciation.

 The value, if provided, must be between 4000 and 44100.
 Default: 22050